6.4 Aerial-Ground Fusion

 Processing time: Varies by data volume.
 Typically longer than a standard ground-only scan due to the aerial data processing overhead.

-LCC Studio Aerial-Ground Fusion accepts raw scanning data only as ground input.
-You cannot process a Map Fusion project first and then feed the fused output into an Aerial-Ground Fusion project.
-The ground data slots accept raw, unprocessed scan segments directly from the device.
-Ground segments follow the same constraints as standard Map Fusion: maximum 10 segments, total duration under 200 minutes.
-Plan your ground collection to fit within these limits for a single Aerial-Ground Fusion job.
+LCC Studio Aerial-Ground Fusion accepts raw scanning data only as ground input, and Map Fusion cannot be combined with it.
+You cannot process a Map Fusion project first and then feed the fused output into an Aerial-Ground Fusion project, and you cannot run Map Fusion as part of an aerial-ground job.
+The ground data slots accept raw, unprocessed scan segments directly from the device: up to 10 segments under a 200-minute total, the same segment ceiling as Map Fusion.
+In practice, plan each scan segment at 20 to 30 minutes, sized to the workstation that will process the job (Section 4).

 The field collection procedure is largely the same regardless of which software pipeline you use.
-The difference is what you do with the drone images after collection: organized takeoff/landing folders for LCC Studio, or the Drone/Lixel folder structure with the Pose tool for LixelStudio.
+The difference is what you do with the drone images after collection: one combined image folder for LCC Studio, or the drone/lixel folder structure with the Pose tool for LixelStudio.
 Plan your folder organization before the flight.
 Reorganizing a large drone image set after the fact is tedious and error-prone.

 L2 Pro Drone Mode LiDAR data cannot be used as the aerial component in aerial-ground fusion.
 No workflow exists in LixelStudio or LCC Studio that accepts both an aerial L2 Pro drone mode point cloud and a ground L2 Pro point cloud as inputs for a combined project.
 The aerial-ground fusion pipelines in both applications require photographic drone imagery as the aerial component, not aerial LiDAR data.
 If your project requires both aerial coverage types, plan for 2 separate drone configurations on the same platform.
 The first flight uses a mapping camera such as the Zenmuse P1 to collect the photographic imagery that the aerial-ground fusion pipeline requires.
 That image set is what gets combined with your ground scan data in LCC Studio or LixelStudio to produce the fused model.
 The second flight swaps the camera payload for the L2 Pro drone mounting bracket and collects an aerial LiDAR scan.
 That scan processes independently in LixelStudio as its own point cloud in E57, LAS/LAZ, or RCP format, suitable for elevation modeling, roof geometry measurement, terrain surfaces, and coordination with other point cloud datasets.
 The 2 deliverables serve different purposes and do not combine with each other in processing.